amit1235813/Finance-Claimer/readme.txt

 2. Did not add Joi validation - its a condition
 3. Remove Form Fields in HTML if value is of a certain type

+Refine Express API - Chapter 9 and 10

 Chapter 10 - Trim response with Lodash
 1. Corrected Joi regex validation
 2. Installed Lodash